 In addition, I’ve grown from living in hyper-vigilance mode to living a sustainable life as a woman, person of substance, and especially as a caregiver.

-In addition, Carla obtained a Graduate Certificate in Change Management from Johns Hopkins University as well as professional certification as a Product Owner by Scrum Alliance and Information Technology Infrastructure Library Foundation.
+In addition, I obtained a Graduate Certificate in Change Management from Johns Hopkins University as well as professional certification as a Product Owner by Scrum Alliance and Information Technology Infrastructure Library Foundation.

 I have served as panelist, guest speaker, featured speaker, and moderator at in-person and virtual sessions focusing on topics such as mental health, child advocacy, social/racial justice, using non-fiction writing to move your message forward, helping someone in a mental health crisis and more.
 I’ve spoken at events hosted by many other organizations as well.

-Journey to the Son is the story of Carla’s path to motherhood.
-It details loving and losing her foster son, comparenting for six years and then the ultimate challenge – continue a life of uncertainty to stay connected with him, or let go and risk losing him forever.
+Journey to the Son is the story of my path to motherhood.
+It details loving and losing my foster son, comparenting for six years and then the ultimate challenge – continue a life of uncertainty to stay connected with him, or let go and risk losing him forever.

 Change, Creativity, Curiosity and Hope in a Crisis Called Pandemic: Uncertainty, Fear, Perspective and Prayer by North Carolina Writers Members of Writing Bookcamp: Uncertainty, fear, prayer and curiosity – transparent elements of the 2020 world pandemic.
 Coupled with racial unrest and a future of economic upheaval, this work by 13 North Carolina writers is a two-month snapshot – raw, transparent, yet full of hope.